 - Some of the nonvenomous brown snakes in the state are southeastern crown snakes, Florida pine snakes, Eastern coachwhips, brown water snakes, and Florida brownsnakes.

 - Venomous brown snakes in Florida include timber rattlesnakes, eastern diamondback rattlesnakes, eastern copperheads, and Florida cottonmouths.

 Spanning more than 65,000 square miles, Florida has a vast array of habitats that are home to many wonderful animals.
 Although the weather is hot and humid throughout most of the year, it has a rich and diverse ecosystem.
-One of the animals that thrive in Florida is snakes, and there are around 50 native species.
-Snakes come in virtually every color and size imaginable – from brightly colored coral snakes to snakes that blend in so well that you can barely see them.
-In fact, some of the best-camouflaged snakes are brown snakes which can blend in with the soil and leaf litter.
-So, join us as we discover nine of the brown snakes in Florida!
+One of the animals that thrives in Florida is snakes, and there are around 46 native species.
+Snakes come in virtually every color and size imaginable — from brightly colored coral snakes to snakes that blend in so well that you can barely see them.
+In fact, some of the best-camouflaged snakes are brown snakes, which can blend in with the soil and leaf litter.
+So, join us as we discover nine Florida brown snakes!